ansible/ansible/docs/docsite/rst/galaxy/user_guide.rst

 .. seealso::
   :ref:`collections`
-    Sharable collections of modules, playbooks and roles :ref:`playbooks_reuse_roles`
+    Shareable collections of modules, playbooks and roles :ref:`playbooks_reuse_roles`
     Reusable tasks, handlers, and other files in a known directory structure